UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/README.md

 # Information for UHML staff regarding its ASpace implementation

-[Note: In the middle of re-doing this as an ordered list so it works better as a table of contents...compare to overview of workflows]
+[Note: In the middle of re-doing this as an ordered list so it works better as a table of contents...compare to overview of workflows.
+Also nb: remember to link to corresponding sections of the ASpace Help Center manual(s) throughout.]

 ## Overview